concord-consortium/wise-chef/README.md

     bundle exec librarian-chef install
     cp config/credentials.config.sample config/credentials.config
     edit config/credentials.config
+    cp dna.json.sample dna.json
+    edit dna.json
     # optionally move some pem files into config/keys
     bundle exec thor cloud new

+## modifying your setup ##

+Edit dna.json to change the version of wise4 to download, or modify any other settings.
+In my dna.json I specify a known release of 4.6 to download.

 ## updating the cookbooks ##